 Jamie (East Midlands)

-Looking back, I wonder if those were symptoms of syphilis.
+Looking back, I wonder if those were symptoms.
 Others have told me that GPs sometimes overlook symptoms like rashes, especially when not severe.

 After the surgery

 I decided it was time to go for a sexual health check-up after the surgery.
-And during that appointment, they diagnosed me with syphilis, not HPV.
-The clinic told me it was a second stage or secondary syphilis, meaning that I had had it for a few months, at least.
+And during that appointment, they diagnosed me with a blood test for syphilis, not HPV.
+The clinic told me it was a second stage or secondary infection, meaning that I had had it for a few months, at least.

 Because I mostly have sex with people I don’t know or cannot be in touch with, I wasn’t able to let most of my sexual partners know that I’d had it.
-The one person I could get in touch with had recently also been tested for syphilis and had also tested positive for HPV.
+The one person I could get in touch with had recently also been on an exam for syphilis and had also a positive test for HPV.

 I felt nervous having that conversation with them.
 What if they’d got it from me?
 I mean, I could’ve also got it from them!
 But I didn’t know I had it and didn’t do anything wrong.
 And I’m glad I could contact that person and tell them it was time for a check-up.

-There’s not enough information about syphilis and other STIs for trans people.
+There’s not enough information about STIs for trans people.
 It might be that, as with HIV, trans people have a greater susceptibility to syphilis.
 I know that starting to have sex in different networks of people means that my sexual practice and possible exposure have changed.

-Getting diagnosed with syphilis didn’t surprise me.
-But it has reminded me why sticking to regular STI testing is important.
+Getting diagnosed didn’t surprise me.
+But it has reminded me why sticking to regular STI checks is important.
 It’s also reminded me that I don’t need to be having lots of sex to be exposed to an STI.

 Aaron (London)